Film screening and curator introduction: Hale County This Morning, This Evening (12A)

 A beautifully made portrait of a small African American community in Hale County, Alabama, a place rarely seen in commercial media.
 Loosely following the lives of Latendra, Quincy and Daniel, it encompasses major moments of birth and death, the daily rituals of home and the social spaces of church and college.

 HALE COUNTY is a personal and deeply engaging documentary which, in its feeling for the rhythm and layering of lives, through image, music and sound design, rises to become something altogether more poetic and moving about the experience and representation of time itself.

-Introduced by Hannah Collins, artist and lead curator of We Will Walk – Art and Resistance in the American South.
+Introduced by Paul Goodwin, Professor of Contemporary Art and Urbanism at University of the Arts London and co-curator of We Will Walk – Art and Resistance in the American South.